 Taxes and permits

-Apart from the GBAO permit, special permission is required for travel only for Sarez.
+As mentioned above, apart from the GBAO permit, special permission is required for travel only for Sarez - see

 There is also a fee of 10 Somoni payable on entering National Parks and other protected areas.